turingschool/mod-0-curriculum/session5/index.md

 * Learning to code is much more like exercise than epiphanies - Think about MJ!

-> Quote from Meg Stang (BE instructor) - "I've noticed that the students that do the bare minimum on their mod 1 pre-work are the ones that usually struggle for at least the first half of the mod."
+> Quote from Meg Stang (BE instructor) - "I've noticed that the students that do the bare minimum on their Mod 0 Project are the ones that usually struggle for at least the first half of the mod."

 > Quote from Tara Westover (author of the book Educated) - "In retrospect, I see that this was my education... the hours I spent sitting at a borrowed desk, struggling to parse narrow strands of Mormon doctrine...
 This skill I was learning was a crucial one, the patience to read things I could not yet understand."

-When you're finished with your pre-work, work on the suggested exercises.
+When you're finished with your Mod 0 Project, work on the suggested exercises.
 Not sure what to work on at that point?
 Ask!